ogivuk/home-it/raspberry-pi/Security Hardening.md

         id new_user
         ```
         * replace `new_user` with the corresponding username.
-    * Assign to `pi` a temporary UID and GID not already in use (e.g., 2000):
+    * Log in as the new user, and assign to `pi` a temporary UID and GID not already in use (e.g., 2000):

         ```shell
         sudo usermod -u 2000 pi
         sudo groupmod -g 2000 pi
         ```
-    * Assign to the new user the old `pi` UID and GID.
+    * Log in as the `pi` user, and assign to the new user the old `pi` UID and GID.
 Assuming 1000 for both:

         ```shell
         sudo usermod -u 1000 new_user